 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

 The Gran Melia Iguazu (Formerly The Sheraton) is situated in the heart of the Iguazu National Park on the Argentine side and within walking distance of the spectacular Iguazu waterfalls facing Devil's Throat.

 Mabu Thermas Grand Resort is located on the Guarani Aquifer, one of the world's largest underground water reservoir.
 In addition to the splendid access to the falls on the Brazilian side, the resort offers facilities for adults and children in specially themed special packages throughout the year.

 In addition to the golf course, this Brazilian resort offers pools, tennis, restaurants, business traveler services and babysitting, as well as non-smoking and handicapped facilities.

 For those looking for luxury, consider the outdoor Jacuzzi sauna and steam room or the outdoor pool with a waterfall.

 Belmond Hotel Das Cataratas

 15 minutes away from the falls on the Argentina side, Belmond Hotel Das Cataratas has 120 rooms furnished with all comforts and good taste.
 The Cataratas restaurant and snack bar serve the most delicious international cuisine.
 The hotel also makes arrangements for events and conventions.

-Other than the Sheraton Hotel this is the only opportunity to stay somewhere facing the falls, in this case Iguaçu National Park.
+Other than The Melia Iguazu Hotel, this is the only opportunity to stay somewhere facing the falls—in this case, Iguaçu National Park.